 Ensemble of The Drowsy Chaperone.
 Copyright 2017 Kata Sasvari

 The educational programs at Northern Stage seek to engage local students of all ages in exploring the world of theater while challenging their beliefs about the world around them.
 We meet each student at his or her own level and seek to build confidence, knowledge, and a love of theater in a professional environment.
 We hope that participating in classes and workshops at Northern Stage will help make theater a meaningful part of lives now and in the years to come.
+To learn more about our Education Programs, download our one-page flier by clicking here.

 Every June, Northern Stage offers week-long summer camps.
 All classes focus on team work, self-confidence, and acting techniques.
 These half-day camps for students ages 6-11 will take place June 25-29, 2018